nullpass/fileasobj/README.md

 ```

 ### Methods:
-* .grep    find first occurance of substring in file
+* .grep    find first occurrence of substring in file
-* .egrep   regex-find first occurance of substring in file (Remember to use '.*', not just '*')
+* .egrep   regex-find first occurrence of substring in file (Remember to use '.*', not just '*')
 * .add     Add given line to end of file
 * .rm      Remove a line from file, give entire matching line.
 * .check   Return line if line is in file, else return False